Fleek-PIatform/website/src/content/blog/changelog/20240311-changelog/index.md

 Sites flagged for phishing are automatically removed, alongside the associated user account and all related resources.
 In cases where a site's status is ambiguous, we conduct a manual review and maintain a list for such instances internally.
 In the manual review process, we work with a group of trustee sources to whom we delegate the review to determine if the site is phishing.

-Anyone flagged for deploying a phishing site on Fleek.xyz will find themselves on a blocklist to prevent individuals associated with phishing activities from registering or signing into the platform in the future.
+Anyone flagged for deploying a phishing site on Fleek will find themselves on a blocklist to prevent individuals associated with phishing activities from registering or signing into the platform in the future.
 Users who believe their site was mistakenly flagged can reach out to our Support team for assistance and manual review.

 To track the success of all of our new phishing protection efforts, we’ve added a few new metrics to our tracking system.
 This now includes the number of phishing sites: